Pometry/Raphtory/docs/source/scala/quickstart.md

 ```

 ## Create/Retrieve Graph
-To start working with a graph, we can either create it with a user-specified graph id (or get it auto-generate) or retrieve an existing graph for a given graph id.
-We can make use of following APIs:
+To start working with a graph, we can either create one with a user-specified graph ID or get it to auto-generate an ID.
+We can also retrieve an existing graph from its graph id.

 - To create a new graph

     ```scala
     def runWithNewGraph[T](graphID: String = createName, persist: Boolean = false)
     ```
-    **Note**: The default behaviour is to destory any new graph upon exiting the scope of raphtory context unless chosen to persist explicitly.
+    **Note**: The default behaviour is to destroy any new graph upon exiting the scope of raphtory context unless chosen to persist explicitly.

-- To retreive an existing graph
+- To retrieve an existing graph

     ```scala
     def runWithGraph[T](graphID: String, destroy: Boolean = false)
     ```
-    **Note**: User can chose to destroy the graph upon exiting the raphtory context by set the `destory` flag to `true`.
+    **Note**: User can choose to destroy the graph upon exiting the raphtory context by set the `destroy` flag to `true`.

 - Destroy graphs

-    Should user choose to destory any of the persisted graphs for a given graph id
+    Should user choose to destroy any of the persisted graphs for a given graph id
     ```scala
     def destroyGraph(graphID: String)
     ```

-These APIs are availabe on `RaphtoryContext` which could be summoned differently for local and remote deployments.
+These APIs are available on `RaphtoryContext` which could be summoned differently for local and remote deployments.

 - For Local Deployment

-    In order to bring "local" raphtory context in scope, the main application needs to extend `Raphtory.Local` abstract class which requires user to override the `run` method that brings `RaphtoryContext` in scope which could be used to create or retrieve graphs:
+    The main application needs to extend the `Raphtory.Local` abstract class.
+We also need to override the `run` method that brings "local" `RaphtoryContext` in scope, which in turn is used to create or retrieve graphs:
     ```scala
     object Runner extends RaphtoryApp.Local {
         override def run(args: Array[String], ctx: RaphtoryContext): Unit = ???